splanck/vlibc/docs/process.md

 `pthread_detach()` marks a thread so that its resources are reclaimed automatically when it terminates.
 Detached threads cannot be joined.

+New threads can be configured with an attribute object prior to creation.
+`pthread_attr_init` initializes the object which tracks the detach state and desired stack size.
+Use `pthread_attr_setdetachstate(&attr, PTHREAD_CREATE_DETACHED)` to start the thread in detached mode or leave it joinable with `PTHREAD_CREATE_JOINABLE`.
+The stack size can be adjusted with `pthread_attr_setstacksize(&attr, size)` to override the host default.
+Retrieve the current settings with the matching `pthread_attr_get*` functions and release resources with `pthread_attr_destroy()` when done.

 `pthread_exit()` terminates the calling thread immediately and supplies the given value to any `pthread_join()` waiting on it.
 Another thread can request cancellation with `pthread_cancel()`.
 When the target reaches a cancellation